sayanlp99/bits_notes/sem2/devops/devops.md

    - The job title "DevOps engineer" is often debated.
 DevOps is more about specialization in roles, and its core is a cultural movement that requires adoption across the entire organization.

 4. **You Need a DevOps Certification**:
-   - Certifications test knowledge, but DevOps is about culture and doesn’t have strict technology requirements or one-size-fits-all solutions.
+   - Certifications test knowledge, but DevOps is about culture and doesn't have strict technology requirements or one-size-fits-all solutions.

 5. **DevOps Means Doing All the Work with Half the People**:
    - This misconception is harmful.
-DevOps doesn’t reduce the number of engineers needed but enhances the quality and efficiency of work.
+DevOps doesn't reduce the number of engineers needed but enhances the quality and efficiency of work.

 6. **DevOps Is About Automation**:
    - Automation is a result of improved technology, but DevOps is not just about automation.
-It’s about improving efficiency and allowing engineers to focus on more complex tasks.
+It's about improving efficiency and allowing engineers to focus on more complex tasks.

 7. **DevOps Is a FAD**:
    - DevOps is not just a buzzword or a trend.
-It’s a movement focused on improving organizational effectiveness and employee satisfaction.
+It's a movement focused on improving organizational effectiveness and employee satisfaction.
 It's defined by stories and ideas rather than strict processes.

 #### **Three Dimensions of DevOps**
 - **People**: Emphasizes the importance of human resources and collaboration in DevOps.